aurion-codes/aurion-codes/README.md

   I am a professional singer .
 (Only in the shower) -->

+I am extremely excited and eager to learn and solve real world problems.

-I am open to work so feel free to contact me about collaborating or career opportunities!
+Feel free to contact me :)